© Kentannenbaum | Dreamstime.com

 #4.
 White Bread

-It makes a great-tasting sandwich, but white bread offers very little beyond that.
-It doesn’t contain many nutrients at all, and because it’s made from highly processed flour, it can lead to quick spikes and drops in blood sugar, according to a study published in the American Journal of Clinical Nutrition.
+It makes a great-tasting sandwich, but white bread offers little beyond that.
+It doesn’t contain many nutrients, and because it’s made from highly processed flour, it can lead to quick spikes and drops in blood sugar, according to a study published in the American Journal of Clinical Nutrition.
 Switch to whole-grain bread, which is a better source of fiber and essential vitamins and can keep your blood sugar and insulin levels steady.

 #5.
 Fruit Drinks